volodymyrprokopyuk/kotlin-sdp/README.md

 [(usage)](src/test/kotlin/org/vld/sdp/creational/SingletonTest.kt)<br/>
 **What**.
 Singleton ensures that a class has only one instance and provides a global point of access to the instance.
 Singleton global variable like dependency is not declared in any component interface, but is tightly coupled with all component implementations.
-Replace Singleton pattern with Depencency Injection pattern based on Dependency Inversion Principle<br/>
+Replace Singleton pattern with Dependency Injection pattern based on Dependency Inversion Principle<br/>
 **How**.
 Make the class constructor private and provide one public static method that always returns the same single instance of the class stored in a private static variable<br/>